NYCDEV/CodeOfConduct/README.md

 ## The Quick Version

 NYC⚡️DEV is dedicated to providing a harassment-free event experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
 We do not tolerate harassment of event participants in any form.
 Sexual language and imagery is not appropriate for any event venue, including talks, workshops, parties, Twitter and other online media.
-Event participants violating these rules may be sanctioned or expelled from the event without a refund at the discretion of the event organisers.
+Event participants violating these rules may be sanctioned or expelled from the event and future events without a refund at the discretion of the event organisers.

 ## The Less Quick Version